Shamsa-U/glow-studio/README.md

 * The stylised social media links in the footer took inspiration from  https://learn.codeinstitute.net/ci_program/diplomainwebappdevelopment

 * Help to adjust the height of my rows https://stackoverflow.com/questions/42388989/bootstrap-center-vertical-and-horizontal-alignment

-* TBC
+* I used code templates from Bootstrap and code from w3schools.com throughout my webpage.

 <a name="image-credit"></a>

 ## 9.2 Images

-Most images were sourced from the open source website, pexels.com.
+Most images were sourced from the open source website, pixaby.com.
 These include:

-* TBC
+- The images in the carousel were from the account **Mounthive** on Pixaby.

-Other images were sourced from:
+- The hero image and some of the pedicure images were from **Bru-nO** on Pixaby.

-* TBC
+All other images were chosen at random from Pixaby.com or Pexels.com

 <a name="content"></a>

 ## 9.3 Content

-* All content was written by myself.
+* All content was written by myself however i was inspired by code from [w5schools](https://www.w3schools.com/) and [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) as well as [Stack Overflow](https://stackoverflow.com/questions)

 <a name="acknowledge"></a>